All Episodes

 Listen, I just had a heartbreaking situation.

-I went to Florida to buy my kids a new big car, and I ended up buying a Honda because I didn't know if GM and Ford was still gonna be around.
+I went to Florida to buy my kids a new big car, and I ended up buying a Honda because I didn't know if GM and Ford were still going to be around.

-Well, it's it's a little bit more complicated than that, but it's it's uh it's look at but we've lost this.
+Well, it's a little bit more complicated than that, but it's look at, but we've lost this.

-I'm I'm I'm watching these guys testify, and I'm reading, I'm reading some of the closed captioned going by.
+I'm watching these guys testify and I'm reading some of the closed caption going by.

-They're all promising to go green, they're promising to the look at these guys have no they they have no recourse now.
+They're promising to look at these guys have no, they have no recourse now.

 They are beggars.

-As I told you in the first hour, the bailout is gonna happen.
+As I told you in the first hour, the bailout is going to happen.

 Because remember, as far as Pelosi and the Democrats are concerned, we're bailing out the unions.

-I saw a YouTube today of a Ford plant in, I think Brazil, where they make a car, can't make the car here because of our own regulations, environmental regulations, sort of thing.
+I saw a YouTube today of a Ford plant in, I think, Brazil where they make a car, can't make the car here because of our own regulations, environmental regulations, other thing.

 They have a whole brand new way of making the car.